starknet-io/starknet.js/www/docs/guides/signature.md

 ## Receive and verify a message

-On receiver side, you can verify that :
+On receiver side, you can verify that:
 - the message has not been modified,
 - the sender of this message owns the private key corresponding to the public key.

-2 ways to perform this verification :
+2 ways to perform this verification:
-- off-chain, using the full public key (very fast, but only for standard StarkNet hash & sign).
+- off-chain, using the full public key (very fast, but only for standard Starknet hash & sign).
 - on-chain, using the account address (slow, add workload to the node/sequencer, but can manage exotic account abstraction about hash or sign).

-### Verify outside of StarkNet :
+### Verify outside of Starknet:

 The sender provides the message, the signature and the full public key.
-Verification :
+Verification:
 ```typescript
 const starkKeyPair1 = ec.getKeyPairFromPublicKey(fullPublicKey);
 const msgHash1 = hash.computeHashOnElements(message);
 const result1 = ec.verify(starkKeyPair1, msgHash1, signature);
 console.log("Result (boolean) =", result1);
 ```
-> The sender can also provide its account address.
-Then, you can check that this full public key is linked to this account.
-The pubKey that you can read in the account contract is part (part X) of the full pubKey (parts X & Y) :
+> The sender can also provide their account address.
+Then you can check that this full public key is linked to this account.
+The pubKey that you can read in the account contract is part (part X) of the full pubKey (parts X & Y):

 Read the pubKey of the account :
 ```typescript